+"I want to be involved 100%."
+(Patient)

+"We do our best to keep them here.
+We do tests first, the proper assessment, diagnostic tests, whatever we can do here before we would transfer to the hospital."
+(Nurse)

+1

 "It depends on what is going on, the severity of the illness.
 Give me a run down on what the hospital can do for me and what they can do for me here."

-(Patient)

-"I don't want to push the panic button and send her to a hospital if it can be kept under control here."
-(Son)

-REASONS TO PREFER BEING TREATED HERE

-Many tests and treatments can be provided in the skilled facility or rehab center:
+(Patient) "I don't want to push the panic button and send her to a hospital if it can be kept under control here."
+(Son) REASONS TO PREFER BEING TREATED HERE Many tests and treatments can be provided in the nursing home:

 - Medications

 - X-rays

 - Blood tests

 - Oxygen

 - Wound care

 - Checking on you and reporting to your doctor or other medical provider

 - Comfort care (pain relief, fluids, bed rest)

 - IV (intravenous) fluids in some facilities

+- Physical or Occupational Therapy

+- Speech Therapy

 You can ask your nurse, doctor or other medical provider what else can be done for you here.

 REASONS TO PREFER BEING TREATED IN THE HOSPITAL

 Hospitals can provide more complex tests and treatments including:

 - Heart monitoring

 - Body scans

 - Intensive care

 - Blood transfusion

 - Surgery

 THERE ARE ALSO RISKS TO GOING TO THE HOSPITAL

 Being transported to the hospital can be stressful.
-You are likely to have to explain your concerns to new nurses and doctors.
-You also are at greater risk for skin breakdown, exposure to infection or falling in an unfamiliar place.
+You are likely to have to explain your concerns to nurses and doctors you do not know.
+You are also at greater risk for skin breakdown, exposure to infections or falling in an unfamiliar place.
 You may feel more comfortable staying here and being cared for by staff who know you.
+You should carefully consider all factors when making your decision.

-BEING INVOLVED IN THE DECISION You have the right to know what is happening to you, how decisions about your care are being made and how you can be involved.
+BEING INVOLVED IN THE DECISION You have the right to know what is happening to you, what treatments are available, the risks and benefits of these treatments, how decisions about your care are being made and how you are involved in making them.
 You may want to talk to the following people about your choices:

 - Nurses

 - Doctors and other medical providers

 - Social workers

 - Spiritual advisor

 - Family members

 - Close friends

+- Caregivers

 These are very personal decisions.
 It's up to you who you talk to and whose opinions you respect.

 You can make your preferences known by:

-- Talking with the people listed above - Putting your wishes in writing and telling people where the documents can be found - Completing advance directive documents including: - Power of attorney for healthcare - Health care proxy (naming someone to make health care decisions for you if you cannot) - Living will (specifies your preferences for end of life care) - Request for a DNR (do not resuscitate) or DNH (do not hospitalize) order - A Physician Orders for Life Sustaining Treatment or similar form WHAT CAN WE DO TO HELP YOU WITH THIS PROCESS?
+- Talking with the people listed above - Putting your wishes in writing and telling people where the documents can be found - Completing advance directive documents including: - Power of attorney for healthcare - Health care proxy (naming someone to make health care decisions for you if you cannot) - Living will (specifies your preferences for end of life care) - Request for a DNR (do not resuscitate) toallow a natural death or DNH (do not hospitalize) order - Physician Orders for Life Sustaining Treatment - (POLST), Medical Orders for Life Sustaining Treatment (MOLST), or similar form that is accepted in your state WHAT CAN WE DO TO HELP YOU WITH THIS PROCESS?

 If you still have questions, please ask your nurse, social worker, doctor, nurse practitioner or physician assistant to talk with you.
-They may recommend others to talk with you as well.
+They may recommend others talk with you as well, such as a legal advisor.
 "They (resident and family) can only make an informed decision if they have all the information."
 (Doctor)